Performance comparison of optimization methods on variational quantum algorithms: Variational Hamiltonian ansatz for the Hubbard model

 One can further split the hopping term with respect to the vertical and horizontal hopping terms \(H_{\text{t}} = H_{v} + H_{h}\).

-The VHA were introduced in ref.~\cite{wecker2015progress} as a means of constructing parametrized quantum states motivated by time-evoluation by Troterrization for the Hubbard model.
-However, in our numerical experiments we use the VHA introduced by Cade et al.~\cite{cade2020strategieshubbard} where the horizontal and vertical terms can be implemented in parallel (see eq.[2] in reference).
+The VHA was introduced in ref.~\cite{wecker2015progress} as a means of constructing parametrized quantum states motivated by time-evolution by Troterrization for the Hubbard model.
+However, in our numerical experiments, we use the VHA introduced by Cade et al.~\cite{cade2020strategieshubbard} where the horizontal and vertical terms can be implemented in parallel (see Eq.~[2] in the previous reference).
 The parametrized quantum state is constructed as

 The initial state \(\ket{\Phi}\) is the Gaussian state of the non-interacting part of the Hamiltonian, and the parameters of the circuit are set to 0.0.